-Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? x b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X x c) Substantially degrade the existing visual character or quality of the site and its surroundings? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? x a) impacts on agriculture and farmland.
-In determining wh significant environmental effects, lead agencies may refer t and Fire Protection regarding the state's inventory of fores the Forest Legacy Assessment project; and forest carbon r by the California Air Resources Board.
-Would the project: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- o information co st land, including mpiled by the Ca the Forest and alifornia Departm Range Assessme ent of Forestry ent Project and b) agricultural use?
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x
+Potentially Significant Less Than Significant With Mitigation Less Than Significant No 1. / Issues AESTHETICS.
+Would the project: Impact Incorporated Impact Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? x c) Substantially degrade the existing visual character or quality of the site and its surroundings? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? x a) significant environmental effects, lead agencies may reassessment Model (1997) prepared by the California Degimpacts on agriculture and farmland.
+In determining which significant environmental effects, lead agencies may refer that and Fire Protection regarding the state's inventory of forest the Forest Legacy Assessment project; and forest carbon reby the California Air Resources Board.
+Would the project: Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps ot. of Conservati nether impacts to information co st land, including ion as an option to forest resour impiled by the Ca i the Forest and nal model to use ces, including t alifornia Departm Range Assessme e in assessing imberland, are ent of Forestry ent Project and tocols adopted prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use?
+X b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x